Sovereign AI

 Black-box intelligence systems concentrate three risks for a sovereign institution: opacity, external control, and conditional availability.
 This is why sovereign AI requires owned models, controlled boundaries, and auditable reasoning.

-Co-Founder & CEO, Rebootix Artificial Intelligence Research and Development
+Co-Founder & CEO, Rebootix AI, Inc.

 Three risks of the black box